Python-SIP/sip/sphinx/directives.rst

 If ``sipIsErr`` is not ``NULL`` then a combination of the following flags is returned.

-        - ``SIP_TEMPORARY`` is set to indicate that the returned instance is a temporary and should be released to avoid a memory leak.
+        - :cmacro:`SIP_TEMPORARY` is set to indicate that the returned instance is a temporary and should be released to avoid a memory leak.

-        - ``SIP_DERIVED_CLASS`` is set to indicate that the type of the returned instance is a derived class.
-See `Generated Derived Classes`_.
+        - :cmacro:`SIP_DERIVED_CLASS` is set to indicate that the type of the returned instance is a derived class.
+See :ref:`ref-derived-classes`.

 The following example converts a Python list of ``QPoint`` instances to a ``QList<QPoint>`` instance::